AShkolnik/Postchild/README.md

 This is the repository for Hackathon participation on the [boot.dev](https://www.boot.dev) platform.
 The idea is to write a smaller version of the Postman application.
 It is a Svelte + TypeScript desktop application built with Tauri 2 providing a strong backend with Rust.
 It is deployed and confirmed to run on Ubuntu 24.04.
 A release for Ubuntu 24.04 was provided.

+Next Features:
+- Shortkeys to url input field
+- Button for saving http response to clipboard
+- History for past requests and load HTTP-Method and URL easily

 Download & Run
 ---